There are about 700,000 passengers in the air at this moment. It is comparable to the population of a city like Boston or Detroit.

 As in many other countries, building relationships is the key.
 I can assure you, in Moscow, trust and partnerships are essential to getting deals done.
 You’ll find that many of the deals will get closed outside of the office.

-Generally speaking, things that matter in western business culture, matter in Russia like relationships, trust, and loyalty.
+Generally speaking, things that matter in a western business word, matter in the Russian business culture like relationships, trust, and loyalty.

 Most importantly, English is not universally spoken, so it’s advised to have an interpreter for your business meetings in Russia.
-Although many Russian businessmen speak English, it’s best to be prepared and be able to finish the business conversation in their mother language.
+Although many Russian businessmen know English, it’s best to be prepared and be able to finish the business conversation in their mother language.